centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 ### Payment result types

 When the customer comes back to the website from the payment method, the website is supposed to send all variables it got to our API at `{selection}/payment-result`.
-Depending on the fields we get we will respond in different ways.
+We will then respond in different ways depending on the fields we get.

 The basic logic for `{selection}/payment-result` should be built like this: